 To ensure that a new ombudsman has all of the necessary information and materials, it is helpful for the command to give the ombudsman a Welcome Packet.
 The content of the Welcome Packet should include everything newly appointed ombudsmen need to successfully carry out their duties and responsibilities.
 The packet may be customized with command-specific information but should include the following content.

-Since ombudsmen are not permitted to access CGONE, USCG commands may email unit roster information (i.e., dependent names, addresses, and phone numbers) to their officially appointed ombudsman provided they abide by the provisions cited in paragraph 5 of ALCOAST 549/13.
+USCG commands may email unit roster information (i.e., dependent names, addresses, and phone numbers) to their officially appointed ombudsman provided they abide by the following provisions:

 In addition to the appointment letter, DD-2793, and CG-6078, it is recommended that commands maintain a DHS Non-Disclosure Agreement on each officially appointed ombudsman.
 This form should be completed in its entirety.

 Current Coast Guard Ombudsman Training and additional social media guides does meet this training requirement.
 However, it is recommended ombudsmen take the DHS Protecting Personal Information training (course # 810015) that is available in the AUX LMS system.